huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 ```

 ### $(Duration)/$(DurationBack)
-Animations can have different behavior when animating forwards and backwards.
-When a trigger is activated, the animation is said to play forwards.
-When the trigger is deactivated, the animation is played backwards.
+Animations can have different behavior when animating forward and backward.
+When a trigger is activated, the animation is said to play forward.
+When the trigger is deactivated, the animation is played backward.
 Duration is used to set the duration for the animation.
-One can set a different duration for the backwards animation by using the `DurationBack` property.
+One can set a different duration for the backward animation by using the `DurationBack` property.

 When there are multiple @(Animator:animators) inside a trigger, the total duration of the trigger will be the longest duration among the animators.